Google Voice Toll Free Number

 3. Create Your Account

-But before you make any moves you should know that there are better Google Voice alternatives to use as your business phone system.
-You see, Google Voice is not designed to be used as a business phone solution.
+But before you make any moves, you should know that there are better Google Voice alternatives for your business phone system.
+Google Voice is not designed as a business phone solution.

-Not only does Google Voice not offer toll-free numbers, it doesn’t offer a true auto attendant – the mechanism that professionally greets callers and allows them to choose which employee or department extension they’d like to be routed to.
+Not only does Google Voice not offer toll-free numbers, but it also doesn’t offer a true auto attendant—the mechanism that professionally greets callers and allows them to choose which employee or department extension they’d like to be routed to.

-This guide to virtual office phone systems does a job of comparing business phone solutions (including Google Voice) on cost, features, and benefits.
+This quick guide to the best virtual phone number providers compares business phone solutions (including Google Voice) based on cost, features, and benefits.

 There are many reasons why Google Voice is a better choice for individuals than for businesses.
-Let’s take a look at some of the things you should know before signing up for Google Voice.
+Let’s examine some things you should know before signing up for Google Voice.

 Why Google Voice May Not Be Right For Business Use

-Although Google Voice might be an enticing choice due to its free price tag, there are some serious concerns that come with using it for business.
-To start, Google does not actually offer 1-800 numbers to Google Voice users.
+Although Google Voice might be an enticing choice due to its free price tag, there are some serious concerns about using it for business.
+First, Google does not offer 1-800 numbers to Google Voice users.

-Although there has been some discussion about that potentially changing in the future, no announcements have been made as of yet.
-For now, businesses will have to settle for a local area code phone number that Google Voice currently offers and use a separate service provider to get a toll free number.
+Although there has been some discussion about potentially changing that in the future, no announcements have been made yet.
+For now, businesses must settle for a local area code phone number that Google Voice currently offers and use a separate service provider to get a toll-free number.

 Why not just use your local Google Voice number as your business phone number?
 While this might be an alright idea for personal use, there are some reasons why you might want to avoid using Google Voice numbers as your primary business phone number.

-Chief among these reasons is that when you are assigned a phone number by Google Voice, you do not actually own the phone number that you are assigned.
-Instead, you are given a phone number that Google actually owns and essentially leases to you.
-This can be an issue because if you were to lose that phone number, your customers that reach you through it would no longer be able to access your business and this would result in lost revenue.
+Chief among these reasons is that when Google Voice assigns you a phone number, you do not own the phone number that you are assigned.
+Instead, you are given a phone number that Google owns and leases.
+This can be an issue because if you lose that phone number, the customers who reach you through it would no longer be able to access your business, resulting in lost revenue.

-The fact that you don’t own your phone number is another serious concern.
-While losing your Google Voice number seems to be pretty rare, if it did happen it could be catastrophic.
-Many of your customers would lose their primary channel of communication with your business, and disseminating a new phone number would almost surely result in losing touch with a few of your hard-earned customers.
+You don’t own your phone number, which is another serious concern.
+While losing your Google Voice number seems pretty rare, it could be catastrophic if it did happen.
+Many of your customers would lose their primary communication channel with your business, and disseminating a new phone number would almost surely result in losing touch with a few of your hard-earned customers.

-If you run into problems with your Google Voice account, another big issue is that Google isn’t exactly known for their excellent customer service.
-In fact, they don’t even have a dedicated team that you can call to get someone on the phone to talk about the issue.
-At best, you’d be lucky to get an email response from the Google support team, and even then it is more likely to be a canned response.
+If you run into problems with your Google Voice account, another big issue is that Google isn’t known for its excellent customer service.
+They don’t even have a dedicated team that you can call to get someone on the phone to talk about the issue.
+At best, you’d be lucky to get an email response from the Google support team, and even then, it is more likely to be a canned response.

 Additionally, Google Voice doesn’t provide any of the advanced features that other paid platforms will provide to your business.
 As a business, you probably want features like:

-• Department and Employee Extensions: If you want your employees each to have their own separate line, that is simply not possible in Google Voice, which provides you with one single line.
+• Department and Employee Extensions: If you want your employees to each have their separate line, that is impossible in Google Voice, which provides one single line.
 Some have tried to string together several Google Voice accounts to make it work, but that is more trouble than it is worth.

 • Custom Hold Messages: Sometimes, you have to put customers on hold.
 That’s just the nature of the business.
-But while they are on hold, you want to make sure that you have something to play to inform them about your company and keep them on the line.
+But while they are on hold, you want to ensure you have something to play to inform them about your company and keep them on the line.
 This is not possible with Google Voice.

-In short, Google Voice might be a good option for single users that are in a pinch and need a phone line immediately, but it is not recommended for business users.
+In short, Google Voice might be a good option for single users who need a phone line immediately, but it is not recommended for business users.
+A free Google Voice number doesn’t have the business phone system features you need to provide customers with a professional experience.

 Porting Your Google Voice Number to A Different Business Phone Service

-If you’ve been using Google Voice for a while now and your Google Voice number is the one that customers contact you through, it can put you in a tough position.
-You may want to sign up for another service and make use of all of the advanced features that they offer, but find yourself unable to ditch your Google Voice phone number with negatively impacting your business.
-While it’s not an ideal situation, it is definitely one that we have seen happen quite often.
+If you’ve been using Google Voice for a while now and your Google Voice number is the one customers contact you through, it can put you in a tough position.
+You may want to sign up for another service and make use of all of the advanced features that they offer, but you may find yourself unable to ditch your Google Voice phone number without negatively impacting your business.
+While it’s not an ideal situation, it is one we have seen happen often.

-The good news is that if you do want to use your Google Voice number with another service, it is definitely possible.
-If you want to learn more about how to port your Google Voice number, here is a Google Voice Help Forum topic that goes through the process.
+The good news is that using your Google Voice number with another service is definitely possible.
+To learn more about how to port your Google Voice number, here is a Google Voice Help Forum topic that explains the process.

 Here’s a quick explanation of how you can use your Google Voice phone number with another service:

-1. Follow the instruction for unlocking your Google Voice phone number.
-Essentially this means that you are letting Google know that you are giving permission to another phone service provider to gain access to the number.
-Once you’ve done this, the “Porting” section within your settings will change to “Unlocked.”
+1. Follow the instructions for unlocking your Google Voice phone number.
+Essentially, this means letting Google know that you are permitting another phone service provider to gain access to the number.
+Once you’ve done this, the “Porting” section of your settings will change to “Unlocked.”

 2. Ask your new phone service provider to get the number from Google Voice.
-This is an official request to port the number to your current cell phone carrier.
+This official request is to port the number to your cell phone carrier.

 3. Your new phone provider will submit a part request through the national phone porting system, NPAC.